 If you feel the need to have sugar with your coffee or tea, try raw brown sugar or honey.
 You will notice the difference in how you feel after the fact.

 Also, if you are a person who needs their sweets (cookies, donuts, candy bars, etc.) you might want to switch to super sweet fruits like dates, pineapple, apples, strawberries, etc. The natural sugars produced in these fruits will give you similar sugar rushes, if not better ones that are healthier.
 You see, with fruits and brown sugars/honey, the “rush” doesn’t wear off the same way or make you feel sluggish and lethargic afterward because there are no processed chemicals in the ingredients.
 They are all natural the way your body really wants them to be.

 If you are a coffee drinker, use low fat milk and if sweetening it, use cane/brown sugar or honey.
 And if you are a pastry connoisseur try some of the sweet foods mentioned.
 Notice how your energy levels improve but best of all stay up rather than hitting a wall at a certain point causing you to need a refill.

 Try it, you might like it!

-To put an end to emotional eating check out this great resource!
+To begin to overcome your emotional eating check out this MP3 session here.

 Free At Last Hypnosis